HumanCellAtlas/ingest-client/README.md

 The `requirements-dev.txt` file contains dependencies specific for development, and needs to be
 installed:

+    pip install -r requirements.txt
     pip install -r requirements-dev.txt

+Note: This package is currently only compatible with Python 3.
 ### Running the Tests

 To run all the tests, use `nose` package: